uhppoted/uhppoted-tunnel/README.md

                 UHPPOTE controllers
 ```

-Tunnels operate in pairs - one on the 'host', listening for commands from e.g. the _AccessControl_ application
+Tunnels operate in pairs - one on the _host_, listening for commands from e.g. the _AccessControl_ application
-or _uhppote-cli_ and the other on the 'client' local to the controller, which sends the commands to the controller(s)
+or _uhppote-cli_ and the other on the _client_ local to the controller, which sends the commands to the controller(s)
-and returns the replies to the 'host'.
+and returns the replies to the _host_.

-A 'normal' tunnel has the 'host' configured as a TCP server to listen for incoming connections from the client e.g.:
+A _normal_ tunnel has the _host_ configured as a TCP server to listen for incoming connections from the client
+machine e.g.:
 ```
 host
   uhppoted-tunnel --udp listen:0.0.0.0:60000  --pipe tcp/server:0.0.0.0:12345

 client
   uhppoted-tunne; --udp broadcast:192.168.1.255:60005 --pipe tcp/client:127.0.0.1:12345
 ```

-A 'reverse' connection has the 'host' configured as TCP client, connecting to the 'client' e.g.:
+A _reverse_ connection has the _host_ configured as a TCP client, connecting to the _client_ machine e.g.:
 ```
 host
    uhppoted-tunnel --udp listen:0.0.0.0:60000 --pipe tcp/client:127.0.0.1:12345